What is a REST API and Why Build One in PHP?

 }

 This front controller parses the incoming URL, extracts the resource name and optional ID, then delegates to the appropriate controller.
-The try-catch block ensures any unexpected errors return a proper JSON error response instead of exposing raw PHP errors.
+The try-catch block ensures any unexpected errors return a proper JSON error response instead of exposing raw PHP errors to clients.
+Using JSON_UNESCAPED_UNICODE ensures special characters display correctly regardless of language.

 Handling JSON Input and Output

-PHP's built-in json_encode and json_decode functions handle JSON serialization.
-For POST, PUT, and PATCH requests, you need to read the raw request body and decode it into a PHP array.
+PHP's built-in json_encode and json_decode functions handle JSON serialisation for responses.
+For POST, PUT, and PATCH requests, you need to read the raw request body and decode it into a PHP array before processing.

 <?php